Environmental Social Governance (ESG)

 Our aim is to cultivate an environment of well-being where every member feels valued, nurtured, and inspired to grow.
 We believe our people are our greatest asset.
 When our people flourish, so does our business.

-Our philosophy with the Group’s long-term remuneration incentives is to have wider participation across various senior managers, currently 21 participants.
+Our philosophy with the Group’s long-term remuneration incentives is to have wider participation across various senior managers, currently 25 participants.
 The Group offers a Long-Term Incentive Plan (LTIP) which is awarded according to performance against targets for EPS growth and total shareholder return, and a Company Share Option Plan scheme (CSOP).

-91% of employees say their branch / department is a happy place to work
+• 91% of employees say their branch / department is a happy place to work

-96% of employees believe they have job security
+• 95% of employees believe they have job security

 Certain training courses are mandatory and must be completed on an annual basis e.g. health and safety, data protection, FCA conduct rules, cyber risks and anti-money laundering.

 While we have other courses that take focus on the development of an individual’s skills, the ESG review identified a need for various other structured programmes that can be applied across the business to take a branch assistant to an Area Manager and beyond.
+These are in development for release in 2025.

 The Group also offers knowledge skills training in jewellery, diamonds and premium watches to improve how we can best help customers find the jewellery item they want, or the best value if they wish to pledge or sell an item.
-This is complimented with training in the softer selling skills.
+This is complemented with training in the softer selling skills.

 The Group is an equal opportunities employer and we believe in appointing the best person based purely on merit to any role within the business.
 The Group is committed to ensuring that people undertaking the same or similar work are paid equally and have an equal opportunity to progress.
-The Group encourages flexible working arrangements for employees to continue to develop their careers whilst choosing how to maintain their balance between work and home life.

-The head office departments are led by six senior male and three senior female key influencers.
-All department heads have been with Ramsdens at least five years providing great stability while the business continues to grow.
+At Ramsdens we believe that being a diverse organisation allows us to grow and become the business we aspire to be.
+The head office departments are led by eight senior male and four senior female key influencers.
+All department heads have been with Ramsdens at least five years providing great stability as the business continues to grow.

-Community Goal: Deepen community roots, leverage business success for local benefit.
+Goal: Deepen community roots, leverage business success for local benefit.

 Our aim is to intertwine our success with the well-being of our neighbourhoods.
 We believe a thriving community relationship supports a thriving business.
 We are not just in our communities; we are part of them.